aws/aws-toolkit-vscode/docs/CODE_GUIDELINES.md

 project consistency, questions of style and code structure, and anything else that cannot be enforced by a `lint` build-task.

+## UI

+- Where possible, follow the conventions of the [VSCode User Interface](https://code.visualstudio.com/docs/getstarted/userinterface) instead of inventing new conventions.

 ## Naming

 Naming is one of the central opportunities for you as a human to add value to